Overview and Description

 Formal guidelines for using the assessment / treatment procedures: translation into practice: clinical pearls or potential performance improvement in practice

-The AAPM&R has established the Clinical Practice Guideline Committee (CPGC) through which practice guidelines critical for the field of PM&R are developed and endorsed.
+The American Academy of Physical Medicine & Rehabilitation (AAPM&R) has established the Clinical Practice Guideline Committee (CPGC) through which practice guidelines critical for the field of PM&R are developed and endorsed.
 Guidelines endorsed by the Academy require peer-reviewed evidence, classification of the evidence based on quality of study design, systematic review of the literature and recommendations based on the strength of the supporting evidence.
 The Committee also evaluates the quality guidelines established by other organizations that may benefit the practice of PM&R. The quality of the process through which each guideline is developed is key to the final decision of the Committee.
 Proposed guidelines are either endorsed (fully complying with the AAPM&R standards), accepted (information beneficial for members but recommendations endorsed only partially), affirmed (considered as educational tool but not endorsed) or denied.14

 AAPM&R is one of the multiple worldwide organizations active in the Physician Consortium for Performance Improvement (PCPI), identifying within established guidelines aspects of care from which evidence-based, statistically valid, and reliable performance measures are developed.15

-Physiatric practice has been expanding with emerging diagnostic and treatment technologies.
+The field of Physiatry has been expanding with emerging diagnostic and treatment technologies.
 Among them is the growing use of ultrasonography as a diagnostic tool as well as treatment modality.
 As a diagnostic tool ultrasonography has led to increased efficiency regarding timeliness and decreased cost, substituting other forms of diagnostic imaging such as CT and MRI for the diagnosis of multiple musculoskeletal conditions.
-Ultra-sound guided injections have also improved the efficacy in the treatment of these conditions.
-A treatment modality rapidly emerging is the use of Proliferative Therapy including PRP (Platelet-Rich Plasma) and Prolotherapy; both are promising but lack sufficient scientific evidence to confirm efficacy.
+Ultrasound guided injections have also improved the efficacy in the treatment of these conditions.
+The use of Proliferative Therapy including PRP (Platelet-Rich Plasma) and Prolotherapy; continue to be promising.
+There continues to be ongoing research for prolotherapy in chronic pain and specific musculoskeletal conditions, but it has yet provided sufficient evidence to conclude its effectiveness of treatment.
 Prosthetic rehabilitation has expanded with the use of high technology, including Microprocessor Knees and the inclusion of Artificial Intelligence in lower extremity prosthesis substituting the function of human muscle.
 Targeted nerve regeneration has also expanded the possibilities in the rehabilitation of both upper and lower extremity amputations.
 Newer technologies are emerging and still in research phase, such as Osseointegration, a technique which incorporates a pylon in the amputated lower extremity residual bone, eliminating the need of a socket.
-Treatment incorporating higher technology such as the use of robotics, is rapidly growing, and although few, upper extremity transplants are examples of cutting edge technologies which research needs to address.
+Treatment incorporating higher technology such as the use of robotics, is rapidly growing, and although few, upper extremity transplants are examples of cutting-edge technologies which research needs to address.
+Other cutting-edge advancements are the incorporation of virtual reality in the rehabilitation of central lesions contributing to an enhanced recruitment of neural pathway that can lead to an improved recovery on the rehabilitation of sub-acute and chronic conditions.
+16 17 18

 Outcome measures are key to the establishment of performance improvement measures and health care.
 However, are we measuring the correct outcomes?
 Do the outcomes measure all consequences related to disease, including parameters related to quality of life?
-The development of the World Health Organization’s International Classification of Functioning, Disability and Health (ICF) provides a classification method which includes consequences at the organ, person, and society level as well as the influence of environment.16 How we translate ICF to the ICD-10 (International Statistical Classification of Diseases and Related Health Problems)?
+The World Health Organization’s developed the Family of International Classifications (FIC) which is a set of integrated classifications that provide a common language for health information across the world.
+These include the International Classification of Health Interventions (ICHI), International Statistical Classification of Diseases and Related Health Problems (ICD) , and the International Classification of Functioning, Disability and Health (ICF) which provides a classification method that includes consequences at the organ, person, and society level as well as the influence of environment.19 The most recent revision is the ICD-11 that has been adopted by the Seventy-second World Health Assembly since May 2019 and comes into effect on January 1, 2022.

 Even when functional assessments are key to rehabilitation medicine, clinicians are challenged with incorporating them in their day-to-day clinical practice.
 On one hand, the patients may not understand the importance of measuring functional milestones; on the other hand, medical insurers may not pay for services if the need for care is not demonstrated through objective measures.
 Using outcome tools can be time consuming for the provider and the patient, and this may interfere with its regular use.